AidensProjects/CI-CD-Pipeline-w-Jenkins/README.md

 ### Using: Linux Virtual Machine, Docker, Dockerhub, Github & Python (Flask Application).
 #### The Documentation of Building my Pipeline Excludes Installation of the Technologies Used for Simplicity (Installing VM, Docker, Python)
 #### For a more Concise, Illustrated Documentation of my Pipeline - https://aidensprojects.github.io/project2.html
+#### Prerequisites, other than the Technologies listed before, you will also need a Docker Account, and to log into that account in the VM.

 #### ㅤ
 #### ❓ Why use a Virtual Machine: